Nurse Informaticist: Career, Education & Salary

 • Scope: Active RNs

-• Eligibility: RN license, bachelor’s degree, two years of RN experience, at least 30 hours of continuing education, and a minimum of 2,000 hours in informatics nursing in the last three years or 1,000 hours of informatics nursing in the previous three years and completion of 12 semesters hours of nursing informatics courses.
+• Eligibility: RN license, bachelor’s degree, two years of RN experience, at least 30 hours of continuing education, and a minimum of 2,000 hours in informatics nursing in the last three years or 1,000 hours of informatics nursing in the previous three years and completion of 12 semester hours of nursing informatics courses.

 • Duration: Five years